bnkrdude/Getting-and-Cleaning-Data/codebook.md

-## Codebook for Getting and Cleaning Data Course Project
+# Codebook for Getting and Cleaning Data Course Project

-### Will need to edit this  -  this is still in DRAFT

-Data Set Information:
+### Background information about the experiement and data collection from the UCI Machine Learning Repository:

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Check the README.txt file for further details about this dataset.

-A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: [Web Link]

-An updated version of this dataset can be found at [Web Link].
-It includes labels of postural transitions between activities and also the full raw inertial signals instead of the ones pre-processed into windows.

 Attribute Information: